Ayman Mohyeldin: Early life

 Mohyeldin was born in Cairo, Egypt, to an Egyptian father, Medhat Mohyeldin, and a Palestinian mother, Abla Awwad.
 His father is a certified public accountant in Marietta, Georgia.
 Mohyeldin has an older brother, Ahmed, who is a resident neurosurgeon at the Ohio State University Wexner Medical Center and former professional soccer star for the Atlanta Silverbacks.
 Mohyeldin lived in Egypt until the age of 5 when his parents emigrated to the U.S. He attended North Cobb High School in Kennesaw, Georgia.

-Mohyeldin received his undergraduate education at American University in Washington D.C., earning a BA in International Relations with a focus on the European Union.
-He received an MA in International Politics with a focus on Peace and Conflict Resolution.
+Mohyeldin received his undergraduate education at American University in Washington, D.C., earning a BA in international relations with a focus on the European Union.
+He received an MA in international politics with a focus on Peace and Conflict Resolution.
 His graduate thesis was entitled "The News Media Paradigm in the War on Terrorism," and, in 2002, it was accepted by the International Association of Media Researchers Conference in Barcelona, Spain.
-He lived in Iraq from 2003–2005 as a foreign news producer with CNN.
+He lived in Iraq from 2003 to 2005 as a foreign news producer with CNN.